AtharvKarpe-AK/90DaysOfDevOps-Atharv/2025/git/02_Git_and_Github_Advanced/solution.md

-###Task 5: Rebasing - Keeping a Clean Commit History
+###Task 4: Cherry-Picking - Selectively Apply Commits

 Using Cherry-Picking for Bug Fixes
 What is Cherry-Picking?